-Monthly fees are invoiced around the 20th of the previous month, from September through May.
-For those paying via autopay, payments are automatically taken the last day of the previous month.
+Monthly fees are invoiced on the first of each month, from September through June.
+For those paying via autopay, payments are automatically taken on the 5th day of each month.

 Otherwise, payments are due on the 1st day of each month.
-Accepted methods of payment include check, money order, or credit card (Visa, Mastercard, American Express, or Discover).
-Checks and money orders are payable to the Greater Morristown YMCA.
+Accepted methods of payment include check, ACH, or credit card (Visa, Mastercard, American Express, or Discover).
+Checks should be made payable to the Greater Morristown YMCA.
 Credit card payments can be automatically taken each month through Procare.
 A \$35.00 late fee will be applied to the account for payments received after 1st.
-If habitual late payments occur, your child(ren) will be removed from the program and the deposit will not be refunded.
+If habitual late payments occur, your child(ren) will be removed.